vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 ```$car = new Car(4, 'Honda');```

-but I like the implicit version better for explanation sake.
+but I like the explicit version better for explanation sake.
 Next up is:

 ```class Car<WheelType, EngineType>```